Machine-Precision Prediction of Low-Dimensional Chaotic Systems from Noise-Free Data

-where we choose $b = 0.208$.
-For L96, we use the standard forcing value $F=8$, and obtain
+with $b = 0.208$.
+For L96, the standard forcing value $F=8$ is used, yielding

-We use the name L96D$d$ with $d$ replaced by $5,6,7,8$ or $9$, to indicate the $d$-dimensional version of L96.
+The name L96D$d$, with $d$ replaced by $5,6,7,8$ or $9$, indicates the $d$-dimensional version of L96.

-L63 and TCSA are $(d=3)$-dimensional; for L96, we can choose $d$ freely and obtain chaotic behavior for $d\geq 5$.
+L63 and TCSA are $(d=3)$-dimensional; for L96, $d$ can be chosen freely, with chaotic behavior obtained for $d\geq 5$.
 The vector fields for L63 and L96 are (sparse) polynomials of degree $2$; for TCSA the vector field is non-polynomial but smooth.
-The largest Lyapunov exponent of L63 is about $0.906$ \citep{Viswanath04}; for TCSA we estimate it to be \fpeval{round(\key{values}{lyapunov_TCSA_mean},4,0)}.
-For L96 for $d=5,6,7,8,9$, we estimate the largest Lyapunov exponents to be \fpeval{round(\key{values}{lyapunov_L96D5_mean},3,0)}, \fpeval{round(\key{values}{lyapunov_L96D6_mean},3,0)}, \fpeval{round(\key{values}{lyapunov_L96D7_mean},3,0)}, \fpeval{round(\key{values}{lyapunov_L96D8_mean},3,0)}, \fpeval{round(\key{values}{lyapunov_L96D9_mean},3,0)}, respectively.
-Details on how we estimated these values are given in \cref{app:sec:layapunov}.
-Time values in units of Layapunov time are calculated as system time multiplied by the largest Lyapunov exponent.
+The largest Lyapunov exponent of L63 is about $0.906$ \citep{Viswanath04}; for TCSA we estimate it to be $0.0153$.
+For L96 with $d=5,6,7,8,9$, we estimate the largest Lyapunov exponents to be $0.467$, $0.946$, $1.265$, $1.592$, $1.216$, respectively.
+See \SuppSec{lyapunov} for details.
+Time values in units of Lyapunov time are calculated as system time multiplied by the largest Lyapunov exponent.